-Whilst many materials can be used for external insulation, vapour permeable and capillary active materials such as wood fibre insulation ensure timely transport of moisture from the masonry walls to the exterior of the building.
+Whilst many materials can be used for external insulation, vapour permeable and capillary active materials, such as Diffutherm wood fibre insulation, ensure timely transport of moisture from the masonry walls to the exterior of the building.
 They can actively dry damp masonry walls and can keep them dry.
 The vapour permeable but water repellent finishes used ensure long lasting, dirt and stain resistant facades.

-Internal wall insulation tends to be used less than external due to the disruption it causes to the occupants of buildings although it can be simpler to install and can offer greater improvements in winter comfort.
+Internal wall insulation, such as UdiTHERM NF wood fibre insulation, tends to be used less than external due to the disruption it causes to the occupants of buildings although it can be simpler to install and can offer greater improvements in winter comfort.
 The systems are not subject to any weather exposure and so do not need to be so robust, making them cheaper.

 The insulation layer disconnects the plaster layer from the masonry beneath it and allows the plaster to warm up to somewhere near the internal air temperature.
 This plaster layer then radiates infra red radiation which is picked by our skin and makes us feel warm.
 Masonry tends to absorb infra red radiation and without this being emitted back from the wall, we feel cold.
 Consequently we can target much higher U-values (lower thermal insulation levels) but still achieve big improvements in the comfort of the occupants.